Working together

 Advanced Communications Skills Training

-We annually run an Advanced Communications Skills Training two day course.
-This course is relevant for registered health professionals working with patients at the end of their life.
-10 CPD credit points have been approved for this course by the Royal Colleges of Physicians.
+Our two-day Advanced Communications Skills Training course is relevant for registered health professionals working with patients at the end of their life.
+Ten CPD credit points have been approved for this course by the Royal Colleges of Physicians.

 National policy and research continues to emphasise the importance of effective communication skills for health and social care professionals.
 The positive impact on the experience of care and the wider organisation is well documented.
 This well evaluated, two day experiential course explores challenging communication issues from the participant’s practice.